-Note: You can remove the air filter so you can clean both sides of it.
+Caution: Do not use excessive force when tapping the air filter, or it may crack and become unusable.
 Do not rinse the air filter in water, or use any detergent or solvent to clean it.

-Caution: Do not use canned air.
-The gases may leave a flammable residue or push dust and debris into the projector's optics or other sensitive areas.
+Do not use canned air; the gases may leave a residue, or push dust and debris into the projector's optics or other sensitive areas.